WRITING ACCOUNTABILITY GROUP (WAG)

 Get individualized feedback from professional editors and science writers.

-• Shaping a scientific manuscript for journal submission
+• Shaping a scientific manuscript for journal submission (including reformatting for resubmission to a different journal)

 • Writing/rewriting a grant proposal (e.g., for a foundation)